GeorgePearseKubrick/BeholdAI/readme.md

 it incorporates all quadrants of the confusion matrix but didn't think it sufficiently includes a consideration of implications.

 I figured that any data that was necessary to sense-check the metrics/results is therefore useful in the tool itself.
-The solution is designed to also serve as a check on any problems with the upstream data pipeline and highlight any alarm bells (e.g. surge in duplicates).
-Internal products should have debugging built-in.

 Dashboard can be viewed directly at https://share.streamlit.io/georgepearsekubrick/beholdai/main/BeholdAI.py if the streamlit server is still running.